sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 ### Add the library in the classpath

-Once you have written and compiled your extension in order to obtain the library file `myextension.jar`.
+Once you have written and compiled your extension to obtain the library file `myextension.jar`.
-For including your extension into the application, you have only to add the jar file in the classpath (or the module path).
+For including your extension into the application, you have only to add the jar file in the classpath (or the module path) of your application.

 For example, running the Janus framework with your extension may be done with the following command line:
 ```